Gustav Mahler: Later influence

 Among other composers whose work carries the influence of Mahler, Mitchell lists America's Aaron Copland, the German song and stage composer Kurt Weill, Italy's Luciano Berio, Russia's Dmitri Shostakovich and England's Benjamin Britten.
 The American composers Leonard Bernstein and Samuel Barber were also influenced by Mahler's work.
 In a 1989 interview the pianist-conductor Vladimir Ashkenazy said that the connection between Mahler and Shostakovich was "very strong and obvious"; their music represented "the individual versus the vices of the world."
 Mitchell highlights Britten's "marvellously keen, spare and independent writing for the wind in ... the first movement of the Cello Symphony of 1963 [which] clearly belongs to that order of dazzling transparency and instrumental emancipation which Mahler did so much to establish."
 Mitchell concludes with the statement: "Even were his own music not to survive, Mahler would still enjoy a substantial immortality in the music of these pre-eminent successors who have embraced his art and assimilated his techniques."
 A 2016 BBC Music Magazine survey of 151 conductors ranked three of his symphonies in the top ten symphonies of all time.

 Memorials and museums

 In Hamburg, the Gustav Mahler Museum is dedicated to Gustav Mahler's life and work.
 It is situated in the Composers Quarter.
 In Altschluderbach, near Toblach in South Tyrol, Italy, there remains a little museum and memorial in the former composer's hut of Mahler.
 It is situated in the animal park next to the Gustav Mahler Stube.
 The Stube formerly had a museum on the first floor.
 There, Mahler and his wife Alma resided from 1907 to 1910.

 Two of the other composer's huts used by Mahler still exist; both are equipped as little museums.
 There is one composing hut at the Attersee, Upper Austria, and one at the Wörthersee in Carinthia.
+Mount Mahler in the Rocky Mountains of Colorado is named in honour of the composer.